Career Development Awards FAQs (K08/K23)

 Applications may be submitted on behalf of candidates by domestic, public or private, non-Federal organizations.
 NIGMS will provide salary for the recipient at a maximum of $100,000 per year plus appropriate fringe benefits.
 The institution may supplement the NIGMS contribution up to a level that is consistent with the institution's salary scale; however, supplementation may not be from Federal funds unless specifically authorized.
 In addition, NIGMS will provide up to $50,000 per year to support tuition, fees and books related to career development; supplies, equipment and other research expenses; travel to research meetings or training; and statistical services, including personnel and computer time.
 Awards are not renewable.

-For more information about the Mentored Clinical Scientist Development Award (K08), see the NIH Guide for Grants and Contracts, (PA-18-373).
-For more information about the Mentored Patient-Oriented Research Career Development Award (K23), see the NIH Guide for Grants and Contracts (PA-18-374 and PA-18-375).
+For more information about the Mentored Clinical Scientist Development Award (K08), see the NIH Guide for Grants and Contracts, (PA-19-117).
+For more information about the Mentored Patient-Oriented Research Career Development Award (K23), see the NIH Guide for Grants and Contracts (PA-19-118 - clinical trial required and PA-19-119 - clinical trial not allowed).
 Contact the following NIGMS staff members for more information about either award.